Skip to content

 -operator-name OpenAI \

-Add --scope user to make the server available across all projects (default is project-scoped).
+Add --scope user to any of the above to make the server available across all projects (default is project-scoped).

 -issuer-name, -operator-id, and -operator-name stamp the signed receipt with the agent and the organisation running it.
 Setting -issuer-name to Codex here (and to Claude Code in the Claude Code integration) is what lets you tell at receipt-inspection time which client made a given call — without it, every receipt just shows the default did:agent:mcp-proxy issuer.
 See the configuration reference for the full set of identity flags.